Originally written: 2/22/2015; last update: 7/7/2018

 This example shows two warnings.
 I don't claim to fully understand them, but they don't seem to do any harm—at least, the Linux kernel binaries I've signed that have produced these warnings have worked fine.
-(Such warnings seem to be less common in 2015 than they were a couple of years ago.)
+(Such warnings seem to be less common in 2015 and later than they were a couple of before then.)
 Another warning I've seen on binaries produced with GNU-EFI also seems harmless:

 warning: data remaining[1231832 vs 1357089]: gaps between PE/COFF sections?

 On the other hand, the ChangeLog file for GNU-EFI indicates that binaries created with GNU-EFI versions earlier than 3.0q may not boot in a Secure Boot environment when signed, and signing such binaries produces another warning:

 warning: gap in section table: .text : 0x00000400 - 0x00019c00, .reloc : 0x00019c91 - 0x0001a091, warning: gap in section table: .reloc : 0x00019c91 - 0x0001a091, .data : 0x0001a000 - 0x00035000, gaps in the section table may result in different checksums

 If you see a warning like this, you may need to recompile your binary using a more recent version of GNU-EFI.